February 2, 2021

-OAK RIDGE, Tenn.—The number of nuclear engineering doctorate degrees awarded in 2018 reached the highest level recorded since 1966.
-This is according to an annual study conducted by the Oak Ridge Institute for Science and Education which surveyed 35 U.S. universities with nuclear engineering programs.
-The report, Nuclear Engineering Enrollments and Degrees Survey, 2017-2018 Data, includes degrees granted between September 2016 and August 2017, and September 2017 and August 2018.
+The number of nuclear engineering degrees awarded in 2019 were at the highest level since 2016, driven primarily by a significant increase in the number of masters’ degrees awarded.
+Additionally, the number of doctorate degrees awarded in 2019 were the second highest level recorded since 1966.
+This is according to a study conducted by the Oak Ridge Institute for Science and Education that surveyed 34 U.S. universities with nuclear engineering programs.
+The report, Nuclear Engineering Enrollments and Degrees Survey, 2019 Data, includes degrees granted between September 1, 2018 and August 31, 2019 and enrollments for fall 2019.

 Source: Oak Ridge Institute for Science and Education